by John Darer CLU ChFC CSSC RSP

 - What new products are being developed to deal the added longevity?

-cause dissipation To what extent have those individuals considered the effect of longevity on dissipation?
-To what extent have those individuals considered longevity risk in terms of structured settlement public policy? - What could regulators and legislators be doing to address this issue?
+- Dissipation Myth proponents are obsessed with the validity of squandering plaintiff theory.
+It is perfectly logical to hypothesize that failure to consider and address long life planning and longevity risk may cause dissipation.
+To what extent have those individuals considered the effect of longevity on dissipation?
+To what extent have those individuals considered longevity risk in terms of structured settlement public policy?

 Comments